-A prospective Beneficiary must submit the 'required proposal information' to the DMAC Secretariat if they would like their proposal to progress to the ABP.
+A sub-national entity that proposes a direct borrowing must submit the 'required proposal information' to the DMAC Secretariat if they would like their proposal to progress to the ABP.

 4.2.
 Due date to provide required proposal information

 The 'required proposal information' must be provided to the DMAC Secretariat by the due date.
 The due date will be the 'Bid due date' that is set each year as part of the Development Budget process.